 - a.
-The house at 418 Donaldson was built ca. 1928 and is an example Tudor architecture.
-Tudor style homes typically feature cedar shingle, slate or thatched roofs. - b.
+The house at 2131 W Gramercy Place was built ca. 1947 and is an example of neoclassical architecture. - b.
 Site-formed metal and metal panels were a widely used roofing material in San Antonio in the late 19th century following the arrival of the railroad.
 Desired for its low maintenance and durability, it was often applied directly over cedar shake or other existing roofing materials.
 It continued to be a common roofing material for homes through the early part of the 20th century until factory-produced asphalt shingle products became widely available.
 By the 1920's, asphalt shingles were a popular roofing material due to their fire resistance, ability to be customized in regards to color and shape, and relatively low costs of manufacturing and transportation.

 - c.
-A Certificate of Appropriateness was issued on October 1st to extend the rear gable roof as seen in the exhibits. - d.
 According to the Guidelines for Exterior Maintenance and Alterations, metal roofs should only be used on structures that historically had a metal roof and where a metal roof is appropriate for the style or construction period.
-The proposal to replace the existing shingle roof with a metal standing seam roof is not consistent with the Guidelines for Exterior Maintenance and Alterations 3.B.i, iv and vi and is inappropriate for the architectural style of the house.
+The proposal to replace the existing shingle roof with a metal standing seam roof is not consistent with the Guidelines for Exterior Maintenance and Alterations 3.B.i, iv and vi. - d.
+Historically metal roofs are not typically seen on neoclassical structures.
+In this instance, staff would find it appropriate to maintain asphalt shingles on the section of the roof that is in the public right of way and install standing seam on the rear portions of the house that are not in the public right of way.